-Are you ready to leverage this abundance of data for better insights and a competitive advantage?
+Are you ready to leverage this abundance of data for better insights and competitive advantage?
 If so, here are some of the key benefits your business can expect to see:

 Some of the most notable benefits include:

 Useful software tools and functions: Tools that perform CRM analytics can organize your email marketing contact data into segments based on custom criteria.
-Software can also help you identify "highly engaged" social media users to target them with specific advertising campaigns.
+They can also help you identify "highly engaged" social media users to target them with specific advertising campaigns.

 With CRM data analytics, you can see which marketing and sales strategies are working best, and which need to be revisited or done away with.
 You can use insights drawn from the data you have to create new campaigns that maximize your return on investment (ROI).